stacks-runner/stacks-runner/frontend/QUICK_START.md

-# ✅ StacksRunner - Quick Start Guide
+# ✅ The Maze - Quick Start Guide

 ## Start the Game